This section describes settings and additional configuration panels offered by the RCP client.

 Simple options are accessible via the Edit or Application menu.
 Two panels, General and Development, offer a partial view of JEB's configuration files, described in upcoming sections.

 - Set-up your packaged plugins directory.
-Packaged plugins are third-party Jar modules that add functionality to JEB: they can be parsers, disassemblers, decompilers, debuggers, code analyzers, etc. Third-party plugins can be loaded on Business and Enterprise builds only.
+Packaged plugins are third-party Jar modules that add functionality to JEB: they can be parsers, disassemblers, decompilers, debuggers, code analyzers, etc. Third-party plugins can be loaded on Pro builds only.

 - Customize your auto-update options.
 Proxy (http and socks) are supported.